petermg/TheOcularMigraineMCP/README.md

-Please note, the Quest 1 cannot go above 72hz, the Quest Pro can only do 72hz and 90hz, and the Quest 3 can not do 60hz.
-Only the Quest 2 can do all 4 options.
-Also the 60fps@120hz option is NOT recommended as it makes your experience jerky, even though the recording may look fine.
-This was more of an exeprimental feature to get the Quest Pro and Quest 3 to record at 60fps.
+Please note that if you select a framerate to record that is above your display refresh rate, the display refresh rate will be raised to the framerate selected.
+If you select a recording framerate that is lower than your display refresh rate, the refresh rate will remain unchanged.
+The Quest 1 probably cannot record any higher than 72fps.
+The Quest Pro probably cannot record any higher than 90fps.
+The Quest Pro and the Quest 3 even though they cannot do 60hz refresh rate are still able to record at 60fps.
+The Quest 2 can record at all listed framerates.
 Manual: Selecting this option will set your device to record at a custom framerate.
 This doesn't always work as intended so test this by making a test recording after setting it to verify.
 Hertz: This sets the device to record at the framerate of the display frequency.